 Germany is India’s most important trading partner in the EU and its sixth most important trading partner worldwide.
 Since India embarked on a course of reform and opened up its economy in 1991, the volume of trade between the two countries has increased rapidly.

 Germany’s development cooperation with India remains a major component of bilateral relations.
-Despite the rapid economic development seen in recent years, around 22 percent of the population live below the poverty line, on less than 1.90 US dollars per day, while 58 percent have less than 3.10 US dollars per day at their disposal.
+Despite the rapid economic development seen in recent years, around 11.2 percent of the population live below the poverty line, on less than 1.90 US dollars per day, while 47 percent have less than 3.20 US dollars per day at their disposal (source: World Bank).
 Yet, several hundred million people have successfully escaped poverty over the last two decades.
 At the same time, however, industrialisation and urbanisation are causing serious damage to the environment.
 India is now the world’s third largest emitter of greenhouse gases.

-Development cooperation focuses on the following areas: energy, sustainable urban development and environmental and resource protection.
+Development cooperation focuses on the following areas: energy and energy efficiency, sustainable urban development and environmental and resource protection.
 In addition, German development cooperation supports the economic participation of women and the setting up of a practice-oriented (dual) vocational training system and provides stimulus for innovative approaches, e.g. in social policy or promoting start-ups.

 More information about German development cooperation with India can be found on the website of the Federal Ministry for Economic Cooperation and Development.